ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

 image:
 ---

 The [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) is a great tool that can be used in your scripts to manage all your AWS infrastructure.
 There is a lot of useful commands, my favorite one is [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) which will synchronize two S3 buckets.
-This is pretty useful when for example you want to copy a bucket from a differerent AWS account.
+This is pretty useful when for example you want to copy a bucket from a different AWS account.

 Depending on your use case, you might want to synchronize the two buckets based on an event or on a daily basis.
 In order to do that, the easiest option is just to go serverless and have a Lambda that will take care of the syncing process.